 Since impairment from marijuana is difficult to determine, prosecutors have a tough time convincing juries that DUI defendants were significantly impaired.
 Our Denver DUID lawyers at Orr Law Firm can apply one or several legal defenses based on the facts of your case in order to help get your charges dismissed or your penalties reduced.
 Let us help you get your life back on the right track immediately.
 Contact us.

-Challenging the Legal Limit of THC
+Challenging the Legal Limit of THC in Colorado

 Blood tests for THC are notoriously inaccurate.
 There’s also considerable evidence that smokers build up a tolerance for THC, so a habitual smoker with a THC reading above five nanograms (the legal limit) may not be impaired at all.